zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 <a name="overview"></a>
 ## Overview

-Developers can also examine telemetry while debugging an extension.
+Developers can examine telemetry while debugging an extension.
 The Azure Portal tracks several pieces of information as users navigate through the Portal.

 Extensions do not need to consume any APIs to collect this information.
 Instead, debugging telemetry is made available as specified in [#live-telemetry](#live-telemetry), and production telemetry is made available to partners through **Kusto**.